Skip to content

 What is Reefer Trucking?

-Reefer trucking, short for refrigerated trucking, is the transportation of temperature-sensitive goods using specially equipped trailers with built-in refrigeration units.
+Reefer trucking, short for refrigerated trucking, is moving temperature-sensitive freight in trailers that have their own refrigeration unit built in.
 These trailers maintain precise temperature ranges throughout the journey, ensuring perishable goods arrive at their destination in optimal condition.

 Frozen (-20°C to -18°C)